-2.1 Edge computing for the mobile web
+2.1 Edge Computing for the Mobile Web

 We present typical scenarios and comparisons when applying mobile web applications between cloud computing and edge computing in Fig. 2.
 Cloud computing is limited by high transmission delay, which also introduces computational pressure and cost of cloud servers, and discourages service providers to invest large computing resource for developing mobile web applications.
 With the rapid development of 5G networks, edge computing, as the basic infrastructure, has the benefits of high network bandwidth and low communication costs.

 As shown in Fig. 2, the transmission delay of cloud computing is nearly 10 times higher than that of edge computing, whether accessing with 2.4G or 5G.
 Besides, edge servers are deployed at the base station near mobile users, which can distribute computations to various regions instead of being centralized in one region.
 Hence, with the help of edge computing, we are promising to introduce AI technology, which is computationally intensive and time-consuming on transmission, into mobile web applications with a satisfactory experience.
 However, the computational cost is still expensive for service providers, and computing pressure is still high for edge computing platforms.
-Thus, it is natural to take full advantage of the computing capability of the mobile device, then reducing the computing pressure and cost of the server.
+Thus, it is natural to take full advantage of the computing pressure and cost of the server.